JustWhit3/higgs-decay-classification/Reference guides/README_reference_guides.md

 ### List of the documents in the folder
 #### AMS_functions.py

-This document contains a detailed description of what AMS functions, used in the main code, do.
+This document contains the definition and explanation of the AMS functions.
 AMS metric is used for the evaluation of my model.
 To see its definition see the "PDF_dataset.pdf" document into the "Explanations" folder.
 In this document have been defined two functions: